 The first thing I think you should keep in mind during character creation is that a character doesn’t have to be realistic; they just have to be believable and relatable.

-What that means is that Superman, the Little Mermaid and Wile E. Coyote are not realistic characters as such, but they all share qualities which make them believable, and they have goals, wants and needs and most importantly, flaws that help us to relate to them.
+What that means, for example, is that Superman, the Little Mermaid and Wile E. Coyote are not realistic characters as such, but they all share qualities which make them believable, and they have goals, wants and needs and most importantly, flaws that help us to relate to them.

 A believable character is one with whom a reader is able to connect.